-1Section of Nuclear Medicine and PET, Department of Surgical Sciences, Uppsala University, Uppsala, Sweden; 2Medical Physics, Uppsala University Hospital, Uppsala, Sweden; 3PETcentre, Medical Imaging Centre, Uppsala University Hospital, Uppsala, Sweden.
-4Department of Medical Science, Section of Endocrine Oncology, Uppsala University Hospital, Uppsala, Sweden.
+Section of Nuclear Medicine and PET, Department of Surgical Sciences, Uppsala University, Uppsala, Sweden; Medical Physics, Uppsala University Hospital, Uppsala, Sweden; PET-Centre, Medical Imaging Centre, Uppsala University Hospital, Uppsala, Sweden; and Section of Endocrine Oncology, Department of Medical Science, Uppsala University Hospital, Uppsala, Sweden

-Correspondence and reprints requests:

-Ezgi Ilan, Uppsala University Hospital, Medical Physics, SE-751 85 Uppsala, Sweden, Telephone number: +46 18 611 27 51, E-mail: ezgi.ilan@akademiska.se

-Word count: 4907 words

-Running foot line: Validation of net influx rate images

-ABSTRACT

-68Ga-DOTATOC and 68Ga-DOTATATE are radiolabelled somatostatin analogs used for diagnosis of somatostatin receptor expressing neuroendocrine tumors (NETs) and standardized uptake value (SUV) -measurements are suggested for treatment monitoring.
-However, changes in net-influx rate (K_i) may better reflect treatment effects than those of the SUV, and accordingly there is a need to compute parametric images showing K_i at the voxel level.
-The aim of this study was to evaluate parametric methods for computation of parametric K_i images by comparison to volume of interest based methods and to assess image contrast in terms of tumor-to-liver ratio.

-Methods

-Ten patients with metastatic NETs underwent a 45-min dynamic positron emission tomography (PET) examination followed by whole-body PET/CT at 1 h post injection of 68Ga-DOTATOC and 68Ga-DOTATATE on consecutive days.
-Parametric K_i images were computed using a basis function method (BFM) implementation of the two tissue irreversible compartment model and the Patlak method using a descending aorta image-derived input function, and mean tumor K_i values were determined for 50% isocontour volume of interest (VOIs) and compared to K_i values based on non-linear regression (NLR) of the whole-VOI time-activity curve.
-A subsample of healthy liver was delineated in the whole-body and K_i images and tumor-to-liver ratios were calculated in order to evaluate image contrast.
-Correlation and agreement between VOI-based and parametric Ki values were assessed using regression and Bland-Altman analysis.
+Ga-DOTATOC and Ga-DOTATATE are radiolabeled somatostatin analogs used for the diagnosis of somatostatin receptor-expressing neuroendocrine tumors (NETs), and SUV measurements are suggested for treatment monitoring.
+However, changes in net influx rate $(K_i)$ may better reflect treatment effects than those of the SUV, and accordingly there is a need to compute parametric images showing $K_i$ at the voxel level.
+The aim of this study was to evaluate parametric methods for computation of parametric $K_i$ images by comparison to volume of interest (VOI)- based methods and to assess image contrast in terms of tumorto-liver ratio.
+Methods: Ten patients with metastatic NETs underwent a 45-min dynamic PET examination followed by whole-body PET/CT at 1 h after injection of Ga-DOTATOC and Ga-DOTATATE on consecutive days.
+Parametric $K_i$ images were computed using a basis function method (BFM) implementation of the 2-tissue-irreversible-compartment model and the Patlak method using a descending aorta image-derived input function, and mean tumor $K_i$ values were determined for 50% isocontour VOIs and compared with $K_i$ values based on nonlinear regression (NLR) of the whole-VOI time-activity curve.
+A subsample of healthy liver was delineated in the whole-body and Ki images, and tumor-to-liver ratios were calculated to evaluate image contrast.
+Correlation $(R^2)$ and agreement between VOI-based and parametric Ki values were assessed using regression and Bland-Altman analysis.
+Results: The R between NLR-based and parametric image-based (BFM) tumor $K_i$ values was 0.98 (slope, 0.81) and 0.97 (slope, 0.88) for Ga-DOTATOC and Ga-DOTATATE, respectively.
+For Patlak analysis, the R between NLR-based and parametric-based (Patlak) tumor $K_i$ was 0.95 (slope, 0.71) and 0.92 (slope, 0.74) for Ga-DOTATOC and Ga-DOTATATE, respectively.
+There was no bias between NLR and parametric-based Ki values.
+Tumor-to-liver contrast was 1.6 and 2.0 times higher in the parametric BFM Ki images and 2.3 and 3.0 times in the Patlak images than in the wholebody images for Ga-DOTATOC and Ga-DOTATATE, respectively.
+Conclusion: A high R and agreement between NLR- and parametric-based $K_i$ values was found, showing that $K_i$ images are quantitatively accurate.
+In addition, tumor-to-liver contrast was superior in the parametric $K_i$ images compared with whole-body images for both Ga-DOTATOC and Ga DOTATATE.

-Results

-Correlation (R2) between NLR-based and parametric image-based (BFM) tumor K_i values was 0.98 (slope 0.81) and 0.97 (slope 0.88) for 68Ga-DOTATOC and 68Ga DOTATATE, respectively.
-For Patlak analysis, correlation between NLR-based and parametric based (Patlak) tumor K_i were 0.95 (slope 0.71) and 0.92 (slope 0.74) for 68Ga-DOTATOC and 68Ga-DOTATATE, respectively.
-There was no bias between NLR and parametric based K_i-values.
-Tumor-to-liver contrast was 1.6 and 2.0 times higher in the parametric BFM-K_i images, and 2.3 and 3.0 times in the Patlak images, than in the whole-body images for 68Ga-DOTATOC and 68Ga-DOTATATE, respectively.

-Conclusion

-A high correlation and agreement between NLR- and parametric based K_i values was found, showing that K_i images are quantitatively accurate.
-In addition, tumor-to-liver contrast was superior in the parametric K_i images compared to whole-body images both for 68Ga-DOTATOC and 68Ga DOTATATE.

-Key words: 68Ga-DOTATOC; 68Ga-DOTATATE; Parametric images; Net influx rate; Neuroendocrine tumors

-INTRODUCTION
+COPYRIGHT © 2017 by the Society of Nuclear Medicine and Molecular Imaging.

-Neuroendocrine tumors (NETs) are tumors derived from the disseminated system of endocrine cells in the body and have diverse biological and clinical characteristics (1).
-Epidemiological studies have shown that the NET incidence is rising and according to an analysis of the North American Surveillance, Epidemiology, and End Results registry data the annual age-adjusted incidence increased from 1.09/100,000 in 1973 to 5.25/100,000 in 2004.
+Key Words: Ga-DOTATOC; Ga-DOTATATE; parametric images; net influx rate; neuroendocrine tumors euroendocrine tumors (NETs) are tumors derived from the disseminated system of endocrine cells in the body and have diverse biologic and clinical characteristics (1).
+Epidemiologic studies have shown that the NET incidence is rising, and according to an analysis of the North American Surveillance, Epidemiology, and End Results registry data the annual age-adjusted incidence increased from 1.09/100,000 in 1973 to 5.25/100,000 in 2004.
 The reason for this is assumed to be the improvements in imaging technology (2).